juanuys/juanuys.github.io/_posts/2021-01-28-skills-audit.md

 > 4 👍 I can set up an animation in my chosen game engine and control it with code and / or with a state machine.

-I've not made a game using this, but I did a Unity tutorial back in 2016 or earlier.
+The first version of [Contumacious Commuter](/games/contumacious) back in 2016 had idle/action animations, implemented in Unity.

 > 5 👎 I can use level design tools to block-out a level in my chosen game engine.

 All of my games thus far has had procedurally generated levels (e.g. puzzle configurations) or were custom jobs (e.g. generating a puzzle layout from flat file configuration), save for the [small game I made over Xmas](/games/santasaunter), which has a [map editor built into the database called CastleDB](http://castledb.org/#level).
 But otherwise, no 3D experience, or any of the more well-known tools.
-An old collaborator of the HaXe guys (who makes CastleDB) made [LDtk](https://deepnight.itch.io/ldtk), which I'd like to use for a game soon.
+An old collaborator of the Haxe guys (who makes CastleDB) made [LDtk](https://deepnight.itch.io/ldtk), which I'd like to use for a game soon.

 > 6 👎 I can use my game engine’s pathfinding system (if it has one) to create enemies and NPCs that chase or follow the player.